Bira/octopus-carnival/_drafts/lets-read-dungeon-fantasy.md

 core GURPS.

 I wrote a review of the game back in 2017 when I acquired it.
 As I said in that review, [DFRPG is my second-favorite edition of D&D][2].
-We will be reading through the boxed set in this series, and leaving our pre-conceived notions about GURPS behind as we do so.
-That'll let us look at it with fresh eyes.
+It's by far the chunkiest Powered By GURPS title: while most others consist of a single book, this one is a boxed set with five hardcover books inside:

+- **Adventurers**, which is your Player's Handbook with nearly everything you need to make a character.

+- **Spells** contains the magic system and all the spells used in the game.
+You need this if you're playing a caster.

+- **Exploits**, which is your Game Master's Guide with everything you need to run the game.

+- **Monsters**, which is your Monster Manual.
+We'll certainly be in familiar territory when we get here!

+- **I Smell A Rat** is an introductory adventure for starting delvers, with some twists since "starting delvers" means something quite different here than it does in D&D.

+There's a lot to cover here, so some posts might end up being a bit light on detail.
+Hopefully, though, I'll manage to convey the gist of the system to someone who is not familiar with it.

 [^1]: There are plenty of "non-dungeon" fantasy games out there, of course, but